 - Bromeliad Carnivorous Society Show and Sale, and

 Arts related shows include the very popular Arts by Fire sale – held this past weekend.
 The annual Arts by Fire Show and Sale is held each Fall.
 It features handmade pottery, glass, sculpture and other works of art for sale – including jewelry.

-Thinking back on all the enjoyment I have experienced over the years, I have decided to join the Friends of the Shepard Garden and Arts Center.
+Thinking back on all the enjoyment I have experienced over the years, I have decided to join the Friends.
 An annual membership fee of $20 for an individual or $45 for a family seems like a bargain when you stop and think of it.